 This is the fourth blog post in the series of blog posts on the Secure Shell aka SSH.
+You can find the series index here.
 In the last post, we discussed how to customize SSH uing the server side configuration options.
 We discussed some of the most popular options and also shared location for list of full options available.
 In this blog post, we’ll discuss how we can customize the SSH session using some of the popular client side configuration options.
 Using these options can shape the way the connection is established and connection experience for the ssh clients.

 Defining connection configuration files